Healing Movement

 Ram Das wrote his famous book Be Here Now one year after I was born.
 Always intrigued by the questions more than the answers a life of exploration began.
 I want to know…

 How can we be here now?
 How can we hold all of the pain and beauty life offers?
 How can we take courageous actions?
-How?!
-It is true that the answer is only in you but we can help each other.
 There have been times I felt supremely lost and engaged in practices to help me forget my pain and fear.
-I turned to methods of escape that served my survival for a while, then, when they became the threat, my body and so many brave movers before me reminded me of the way home.
-I do not have answers, but I want to support our exploration.
-By engaging in practices that create clarity, reduce the noise, and allow me to listen to my blood flow, heartbeat, organs, and my cells that are connected to the earth, the stars, and to you.
+I turned to methods of escape that served my survival for a while, then, when they became the threat, my body reminded me of the way home.
+I do not have answers, but I want to support your questions and exploration.
+I appreciate practices that create clarity, reduce the noise, and allow me to listen to my blood flow, my heartbeat, my organs, and my cells that are connected to the earth, the stars, and to you.
+In the darkest of moments, these practices have reignited a fascination with existence and planted seeds of hope that grow into the light.
 I believe in the interconnectedness of freedom and collective liberation.

 “We’re all just walking each other home.”
 Ram Das